 These yellow-spotted keelback (Xenochropis flavipunctatus) snakes are rear-fanged and do have venom, however there are no reported deaths from them.
 The snake would need to bite hard and chew the venom into wound for a minute or so in order to really envenomate a human.
 Not many humans are willing to let a strong biting snake do that.
 Don’t you be the first!

 All posts by Vern Lovic.
-Amateur herpetologist roaming about Thailand on field herping trips to find cobras, kraits, coral snakes, and other snakes native to Thailand.
-FYI - Thailand has around 200 snake species with many of them venomous.
+Amateur herpetologist roaming about Thailand on field herping tours to find cobras, kraits, vipers, coral snakes, and other snakes native to Thailand.
+FYI - Thailand has around 200 snake species with around 60 of them venomous and dangerous to humans.